Ancient Roman architecture: Overview

-Despite the technical developments of the Romans, which took their buildings far away from the basic Greek conception where columns were needed to support heavy beams and roofs, they were very reluctant to abandon the classical orders in formal public buildings, even though these had become essentially decorative.
+Despite the technical developments of the Romans, which took their buildings far away from the basic Greek conception where columns were needed to support heavy beams and roofs, they were reluctant to abandon the classical orders in formal public buildings, even though these had become essentially decorative.
 However, they did not feel entirely restricted by Greek aesthetic concerns and treated the orders with considerable freedom.

 Innovation started in the 3rd or 2nd century BC with the development of Roman concrete as a readily available adjunct to, or substitute for, stone and brick.
 More daring buildings soon followed, with great pillars supporting broad arches and domes.
 The freedom of concrete also inspired the colonnade screen, a row of purely decorative columns in front of a load-bearing wall.
 In smaller-scale architecture, concrete's strength freed the floor plan from rectangular cells to a more free-flowing environment.

 Factors such as wealth and high population densities in cities forced the ancient Romans to discover new architectural solutions of their own.
 The use of vaults and arches, together with a sound knowledge of building materials, enabled them to achieve unprecedented successes in the construction of imposing infrastructure for public use.
 Examples include the aqueducts of Rome, the Baths of Diocletian and the Baths of Caracalla, the basilicas and Colosseum.
 These were reproduced at a smaller scale in the most important towns and cities in the Empire.
 Some surviving structures are almost complete, such as the town walls of Lugo in Hispania Tarraconensis, now northern Spain.
 The administrative structure and wealth of the Empire made possible very large projects even in locations remote from the main centers, as did the use of slave labor, both skilled and unskilled.

 Especially under the empire, architecture often served a political function, demonstrating the power of the Roman state in general, and of specific individuals responsible for building.
 Roman architecture perhaps reached its peak in the reign of Hadrian, whose many achievements include rebuilding the Pantheon in its current form and leaving his mark on the landscape of northern Britain with Hadrian's Wall.

 Origins

-While borrowing much from the preceding Etruscan architecture, such as the use of hydraulics and the construction of arches, Roman prestige architecture remained firmly under the spell of Ancient Greek architecture and the classical orders.

-This came initially from Magna Graecia, the Greek colonies in southern Italy, and indirectly from Greek influence on the Etruscans, but after the Roman conquest of Greece directly from the best classical and Hellenistic examples in the Greek world.

-The influence is evident in many ways; for example, in the introduction and use of the triclinium in Roman villas as a place and manner of dining.
+While borrowing much from the preceding Etruscan architecture, such as the use of hydraulics and the construction of arches, Roman prestige architecture remained firmly under the spell of ancient Greek architecture and the classical orders.
+This came initially from Magna Graecia, the Greek colonies in southern Italy, and indirectly from Greek influence on the Etruscans.
+This influence intensified following the Roman conquest of Greece, a process culminating in the sack of Corinth in 146 BCE, after which Greek artworks were transferred to Rome.
+These works provided direct models for Roman architects and artists, a phenomenon evident in practices such as the introduction and use of the triclinium in Roman villas.
 Roman builders employed Greeks in many capacities, especially in the great boom in construction in the early Empire.